ScreenJournal

 • Faster issue detection: A compliance violation caught on day one instead of day fourteen means fewer affected customers and lower regulatory exposure

-• Improved CSAT: When every call is analyzed, quality improvement becomes systematic rather than anecdotal.
-Centers using comprehensive QA analytics consistently report 10–15% CSAT improvements within 90 days
+• Improved CSAT: When every call is analysed, quality improvement becomes systematic rather than anecdotal, which should show up in customer satisfaction over time

-• Training optimization: AI identifies specific skill gaps across the entire team, enabling targeted training investments instead of generic refresher courses
+• Training optimisation: AI helps surface specific skill gaps across the team, so training investment can be targeted rather than spent on generic refresher courses

 Stop Sampling.
 Start Knowing.

-The 2–5% QA model made sense when human review was the only option.
-It was the best available approach for an era of analog limitations.
+The 2 to 5% QA model made sense when human review was the only option.
+It was the best available approach for an era of analogue limitations.

 That era is over.

-AI can now analyze every call, every screen interaction, every workflow pattern — and deliver the results in a single weekly report that takes 30 minutes to review instead of 40 hours of analyst labor to produce.
+AI can now analyse every call, every screen interaction, every workflow pattern, and deliver the results in a single weekly report that takes about 30 minutes to review instead of many hours of analyst labour to produce.

 The question isn't whether AI-powered QA is better.
-The math answers that.
-The question is how many more weeks of 95% blind spots your center can afford.
+The maths answers that.
+The question is how many more weeks of blind spots your centre can afford.

 Stop guessing.
 Start knowing.